Frequently Asked Questions

 An easement.

-Eighty-five percent (85%) of the trail is whenua Maori, governed by Te Ture Whenua Maori 1993 under the jurisdiction of the Maori Land Court.
+Seventy-seven percent (77%) of the Ara is whenua Maori, governed by Te Ture Whenua Maori 1993 under the jurisdiction of the Maori Land Court.
 As whenua Maori owners and governance entities’ know, the process to gain or give an easement is long and winding and potentially costly.
 In comparison, general land is quite straightforward.

 See chart here